jbarnette/lather/README.markdown

 something changes.
 If you're looking for something to work on, chew on
 these:

-  * A `:force => true` option for `Lather::Watcher` so it'll call the change proc with all matched files when it first starts.

   * A way to get at the list of changed files in a `-r` command and the Rake task.